OISF/suricata/doc/userguide/upgrade.rst

   Suricata 8.0, ``stream.checksum-validation`` no longer affects the checksum rule keywords.
   E.g., ``ipv4-csum: valid`` will only match if the check sum is valid, even when engine checksum validations are disabled.
+- The utility applications ``suricatasc`` and ``suricatactl`` have been rewritten in Rust.
+For most end-users this is a transparent change, however if you run these tools from the source directory, patch them or use them as Python modules your workflows may need to be adapted.

 Removals
 ~~~~~~~~